red-blox/zap/docs/config/events.md

 <CodeBlock :code="example" />

 As you can see they have four fields.
-Let's go over them one by one.
+Let's go over them one by one:

 ### `from`

 This field determines which side of the game can fire the event.
 It can be either `Server` or `Client`.

 At this time Zap does not support two way events.
-As events have virtually no overhead, feel free to add more events instead of using two way events.
+As events have almost no overhead, feel free to add more events instead of using two way events.

 ### `type`